RouHim/steamcmd-container-image/README.md

 # steamcmd-container-image

 This base container image provides everything you need to run a linux based dedicated server which is to be installed via SteamCMD.
-It's based on the latest packages provided by `ubuntu:devel`.
+It's based on the latest packages provided by `ubuntu:devel` and is built weekly.

 ![Docker Image Version](https://img.shields.io/docker/v/_/ubuntu?label=ubuntu)